 Should you buy the Nothing Ear 1 or the Apple AirPods Pro (1st generation)?

 The noticeable differences between these headsets are the better ANC and extra features that the AirPods Pro (1st generation) provides to Apple users.
 If you own an iPhone and can stomach the cost, the AirPods Pro (1st generation) is a better option than the Nothing Ear 1.
 Everyone else will be completely fine saving the extra cash and just getting the Nothing Ear 1 instead.

 For almost every aspect of these two sets of earbuds is extremely similar.
 Right down to the design and feel of the earbuds, it’s pretty hard to separate them.
 Nothing certainly deserves props for delivering a quality product for less than half the cost of the Apple offering.

 As someone deeply entrenched in the Apple ecosystem, I’ll be sticking with the Apple AirPods Pro (1st generation) as my daily driver earbuds for the time being.
 However, with a similar design and feature set, the Nothing Ear 1 is certainly worthy of recommendation for anyone interested in affordable wireless earbuds.

 What are some alternatives to the Nothing Ear 1 and the AirPods Pro (1st generation)?

 Let’s say you want Apple-like optimization on your Samsung phone.
 In that case, go ahead and grab the Samsung Galaxy Buds 2, ($99 at Amazon) or the slightly more deluxe, Samsung Galaxy Buds 2 Pro ($179 at Amazon) and great sound quality to boot.
 You get Wireless PowerShare on compatible Samsung devices and an ear tip fit test on Android.
-Google phone owners who want a similar experience, get the Google Pixel Buds Pro.
+Google phone owners who want a similar experience, get the Google Pixel Buds Pro ($199 at Amazon).

 On the other hand, if you’re looking to save money, there are lots of good true wireless earbuds available for under $100.
 The Sony WF-C500 is cheap ($98 at Amazon) and sounds great, though doesn’t have active noise canceling.

 Frequently asked questions about the Nothing Ear 1 and Apple AirPods Pro (1st generation)